ShudhanshuShekhar123/weather_forecast_app/README.md

 # weather_App

 Description : This is a  weather application built using React.js.
 It allows users to input a city name and fetches real-time weather data from the WeatherAPI.
-The application displays the current temperature, humidity, wind speed, and weather condition of the specified city.
+The application displays the current temperature , hourly forecast and weather condition of the specified city.

 Tech Stack:
 -  React: Frontend framework for building user interfaces.